davidmoten/logan/README.md

 Getting started
 ==================
-Configure to load and tail local files then start a local jetty web server to serve graphs (charts in US speak).
+Configure to load and tail local files then start a local jetty web server to serve interactive graphs (charts in US speak).